Popular destination

 1429 - 50,000 people gathered at the Kreuzberg

-End of the 14. and at the beginning of the In the 15th century in the narrower region of the Kreuzberg to Bonn was alive a devotion to the cross and the redemptive suffering of Christ and the compassion of his mother Mary, the so-called Seven Sorrows of Mary, that is, a special Christ and Mary piety and devotion.
+End of the 14. and at the beginning of the In the 15th century, a devotion to the cross and the redemptive suffering of Christ and the compassion of his mother Mary, the so-called Seven Sorrows of Mary, i.e. a special devotion to Christ and Mary, was alive in the immediate region of the Kreuzberg in Bonn.

-It is documented that on the feast of St. Anthony of Padua (June 13) in 1429, 50,000 people gathered to venerate the cross at the “Holy Cross” on the Kreuzberg in Bonn above Lengsdorf.
+It is mentioned in a document that on the feast of St. Anthony of Padua (June 13) in 1429, 50,000 people gathered at the “Holy Cross” on the Kreuzberg in Bonn above Lengsdorf to venerate the cross.

 1550 (ca.) First chapel next to the cross